Prureddy/HooBank_modern_website/README.md

 ```
 npm run dev
 ```
-- Open your web browser and visit http://localhost:3000 to view the HooBank website.
+- In your terminal localhost link will be provided to view the HooBank website.